 Before you select a houseplant, read the tag.
 If you live in a dark basement, don't buy a full-sun plant unless you plan to add special plant lights (not just regular overhead bulbs or fluorescent tubes).

-Each time you water your plants, give them a quarter turn so all parts of the plant have access to light.
+Each time you water your all-year-round plants, give them a quarter turn so all parts of the plant have access to light.
 The only exception is moth orchids (Phalaenopsis hybrids); if you turn them while their bloom stems are growing, the stems become crooked.